 1. Provide an Incentive to Refer

-In most cases, clients are not interested in any financial incentive for a referral because they genuinely want to help the other person they are referring but it shouldn’t stop you from offering an incentive to clients.
+In most cases, clients are not interested in any financial incentive for a referral because they genuinely want to help the other person they are referring to.
+Still, it shouldn’t stop you from offering an incentive to clients.

 If a client has something in mind but doesn’t have the budget for it right at this moment, it can help them kick-start it with the help of a discount.